grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### Hemi and Cassandra in navigation talking about what it takes to be a submariner)

 [//]: # (5 am: night 1, run to Stilt City)
-In the very early hours of the morning, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the sonar with the headphones on and her eyes closed.
+In the very early hours of the morning, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the headphones with her eyes closed.

-Hemi tapped her on the shoulder, and she jumped a little before smiling when she saw it was him and pulling back a headphone.
+Hemi tapped her on the shoulder, and she jumped a little before smiling when she saw it was him and pulling back an earpiece.

 "Aren't you supposed to be in your rack?"
 Hemi said.